thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 console.log(1 + 2);
 ```

 Alternatively, it's possible to start an I/O operation and then continue with the other operations that don't require the I/O to be completed.
 This approach is called **asynchronous** or **non-blocking** I/O. Any tasks that depend on the I/O operation to be completed still need to wait and are thus blocked.
-But other operations that don't not have a dependency on the I/O operation can continue.
+But other operations that don't have a dependency on the I/O operation can continue.

 Here's an example of a JavaScript program performing asynchronous I/O using Node.js.